nellore/rail-dbgap/README.md

 During this process, it is best for the account administrator to sit with the user to minimize passing credentials.

-1. *Administrator:* create new IAM user.
+1. *Administrator:* create a new IAM user.
     1. From the new user's computer, log into the [AWS Console](https://aws.amazon.com/console/) and select **Identity and Access Management**.
     2. Click **Users** on the left pane, then **Create New Users** on the right pane.
     <div align="center"><img src="assets/createnew.png" alt="Create New Users" style="width: 450px; padding: 5px;"/></div>